psrc/itm-tutorial-git/04-changes.md

 minutes: 20
 ---
 > ## Learning Objectives {.objectives}
 >
 > *   Go through the modify-add-commit cycle for a single file.
 > *   Explain where information is stored at each stage of Git commit workflow.

+Git is all about composing and saving snapshots of your project and then working with and comparing those snapshots.
+This section will explain the commands needed to compose and commit snapshots of your project.

+An important concept here is that Git has an 'index', which acts as sort of a staging area for your snapshot.
+This allows you to build up a series of well-composed snapshots from changed files in your working directory, rather than having to commit all of the file changes at once.

-Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
+Let's see how this works.
+In your `planets` folder, create a new file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.
-(We'll use `nano` to edit the file;
-you can use whatever editor you like.
+(We'll use `nano` to edit the file; you can use whatever editor you like.
 In particular, this does not have to be the `core.editor` you set globally earlier.)

 ~~~ {.bash}
 $ nano mars.txt
 ~~~

-Type the text below into the `mars.txt` file:
+Type the text below into the `mars.txt` file and save it:

 ~~~ {.output}
 Cold and dry, but everything is my favorite color